agdenadel/agdenadel.github.io/publications.md

 Evaluating the role of pre-training dataset size and diversity on single-cell foundation model performance (2026) **A. DenAdel**, M. Hughes, A. Thoutam, A. Gupta, A.W.
 Navia, N. Fusi, S. Raghavan, P.S.
 Winter, A.P.
 Amini, L. Crawford *Nature Methods*

-Genomic insights into endometriosis, adenomyosis, and uterine fibroids for teh clinician.
-M. DenAdel, C. Hamilton, A. Frankel, **A. DenAdel**, M. Dahlman
+Genomic insights into endometriosis, adenomyosis, and uterine fibroids for the clinician.
+M. DenAdel, C. Hamilton, A. Frankel, **A. DenAdel**, M. Dahlman. *Current Opinions in Obstetrics and Gynecology*

 Artificial variables help to avoid over-clustering in single-cell RNA-sequencing (2025) **A. DenAdel**, M.L.
 Ramseier, A.W.
 Navia, A.K.
 Shalek, S. Raghavan, P.S.
 Winter, A.P.
 Amini, L. Crawford. *American Journal of Human Genetics*.